 - CHAdeMO: This is currently the most popular standard, used by the Nissan Leaf, Mitsubishi i-MiEV, and Kia Soul EV.

-- CCS (Combined Charging Standard): All U.S. and German electric cars fitted with DC quick charging use this standard, including those from BMW, Chevrolet, Mercedes-Benz, Volkswagen, and Volvo.
+- CCS (Combined Charging Standard): All U.S. makers except Tesla and all German makers use this standard, including cars from BMW, Chevrolet, Ford, Mercedes-Benz, Volkswagen, and Volvo that are fitted with quick-charging ports.

 - Tesla Supercharger: As usual, Tesla has gone its own way and created a dedicated network of free, high-powered fast-charging stations that can only be used by Tesla owners.